 The SNSF determines the eligible partner countries based on the official list of countries receiving development assistance, which is issued by the Development Assistance Committee of the OECD.
 Excluded are EU member states, countries associated to the European Union's 8th Framework Programme as well as countries collaborating on a bilateral call with the SNSF.

 SPIRIT finances original, relevant and team-oriented research that is to the benefit of all concerned.
 One of its top priorities is to support young researchers.
+Projects must contribute to promoting gender awareness and equal opportunities.
 If two or more applications are deemed to be of equal quality, applications by women or applications that show better gender awareness are given preference.
 Twelve projects are funded per year based on a competitive funding procedure.

 The duration of projects is limited to 2-4 years.
 The research groups can request between 50,000 and 500,000 Swiss francs.
 At least 30% of each approved grant must be allocated to Switzerland and at least 30% to the relevant partner country/countries.
 In accordance with the bottom-up principle, applicants are free to choose their own research topics.
 Researchers from all disciplines are eligible to submit an application.